GLOBAL MARKETS-Stocks, dollar slide as U.S. impasse frays nerves

 * Wall Street stocks lower, following equities elsewhere

-* Dollar weakens against yen, near 8-mth low against euro
+* Dollar weakens against yen, near 8-month low against euro

 By Herbert Lash

-NEW YORK, Oct 7 (Reuters) - The dollar fell and global equity markets slumped on Monday as the impasse over the week-old U.S. government shutdown got entangled in negotiations to raise Washington's borrowing limit or risk default on U.S. sovereign debt.
+NEW YORK, Oct 7 (Reuters) - The dollar and global equity markets fell on Monday on growing investor concerns as the impasse over the week-old U.S. government shutdown got entangled in negotiations to raise Washington's borrowing limit or risk default on U.S. sovereign debt.

-A lack of progress by U.S. lawmakers in budget and debt ceiling talks rattled investors, pulling stocks on Wall Street down and sending European shares to a four-month low.
+A lack of progress by U.S. lawmakers in budget and debt ceiling talks rattled investors, pulling stocks on Wall Street down almost 1 percent and sending European shares to a four-month low.